claudiajs/claudia-api-builder/docs/customise-responses.md

 ## ApiResponse object

-To decide at runtime which HTTP response code/headers to use, instead of a string or JSON object, reply with an instance of `api.ApiResponse`.
+To decide at runtime which HTTP response code/headers to use, instead of a string or JSON object, return or throw an instance of `ApiBuilder.ApiResponse`.
 This will allow you to dynamically set headers and the response code.

 ```javascript
 new ApiResponse(body, headers, httpCode)